 - without installing any tools on your devices

 Instead of blocking ads via browser add-ons, a DNS server can do this globally for all devices and browsers.
-This means that even the Smart TV with the YouTube app no longer shows ads.
-Even the cheap IP-Cams from China cannot send telemetry data home.
-All requests are logged and can also be manually added to the block list.
+This means that even the Smart TV no longer shows ads.
+Also the cheap IP-Cams from China cannot send telemetry data home.
+All requests which are using a domain to connect are logged and can also be manually added to the block list.

 You can use public filter lists as source but you can also add custom domains you want to have blocked.
 Now I would like to share with you my personal collection of filter lists that I have put together.
 I have been running very well with them for several months now.

 First I would like to gather together what is especially important to me about these lists: